zubinchopra/portaldocs/portal-sdk/generated/top-extensions-architecture.md

 <a name="azure-portal-extensions-architecture-azure-portal-a-composed-web-application-the-portal-shell"></a>
 ### The Portal &quot;Shell&quot;

 The Azure Portal web application is designed to the [single-page application pattern](portalfx-extensions-glossary-architecture.md), where UI is generated via client-side-evaluated JavaScript and dynamic HTML.
 The Azure Portal "Shell" is the client-side JavaScript that controls the overall rendering of UI in the browser.
-The Shell is responsible for rendering the "chrome" of the Azure Portal (the navigation menu on the left and bar at the top).
+The Shell is responsible for rendering the [chrome](portalfx-extensions-glossary-architecture.md) of the Azure Portal (the navigation menu on the left and bar at the top).
 Any team- or service-specific UI is developed in UI extensions as Blades (pages or windows) and Parts (tiles).
 Based on user interaction with the Azure Portal UI, the Shell determines which Blades/Parts are to be displayed and it delegates the rendering of these Blades/Parts to the appropriate extension(s).

 `<Insert diagram here>`